Property Transfers and Real Estate Sales

 Property Transfer Fees

-The following is an overview of the fees that are associated with the transfer of all real property within the boundaries of Stapleton.
+The following is an overview of the fees that are associated with the transfer of all real property within the boundaries of the community.
 All fees are described in detail within the Community Declaration as recorded with the City and County of Denver.
-It is advised to consult a qualified Real Estate Attorney whenever purchasing commercial or residential property within a Planned Unit Development such as Stapleton.
+It is advised to consult a qualified Real Estate Attorney whenever purchasing commercial or residential property within a Planned Unit Development.

 Working Capital Fee*